At first, you have to specify which PDF Documents to protect.

-You can also specify if the PDF Document will be encrypted using 128bits or 40bits encryption.
+You can also specify to password protect pdf using 128bits or 40bits encryption.

 Also, it is possible to set the document information and metadata by pressing the "Document Info" button and specifying there the author, subject, title, and keywords of the PDF documents.

 After having done that, press the "Protect" button to batch password protect pdf files instantly.

 In the end, Windows Explorer will open automatically with the protected documents having being selected.

 For example, you can specify to create them in a subfolder "protected".
 Free PDF Protector 4dots remembers your last five output folder options.

 You can also import a list of document to password protect pdf.

 To do so, create a text file listing all PDF files to be protected, one PDF file or folder on each line.

 If your PDF file or folder requires a user password (for opening) write in a line the PDF file or folder and a comma and the password.